tetrabiodistributed/project-tetra/content/en/docs/Explanations/_index.md

 {{% /pageinfo %}}

-The Overview is where your users find out about your project.
+The Explanations is where your users find out about your project.
 Depending on the size of your docset, you can have a separate overview page (like this one) or put your overview contents in the Documentation landing page (like in the Docsy User Guide).

 Try answering these questions for your user in this page: